happy family

 "Yes, there is!"
 Eddie's hands curled around the doll until his knuckles turned white.
 "I'm not making it up.
 I'm not crazy..."

-Then John saw it - a flicker of red, just above a shop sign, nestled in the upper window frame.
 The light came in a faint pulse that blinked slowly from a strange, tiny black box.
 Even the material seemed like it came from another world.
 John's eyes locked on the strange black device.
 The pulse of red light flickered and vanished, before reappearing with a bright flash.
-John stepped towards it.

 "Whoa, whoa!
 W-what are you doing!?"
 Eddie's voice shot up, raw with panic.